chunhuajiang/esp-idf-zh/docs/api-reference/peripherals/gpio.rst

 There is also separate "RTC GPIO" support, which functions when GPIOs are routed to the "RTC" low-power and analog subsystem.
 These pin functions can be used when in deep sleep, when the :doc:`Ultra Low Power co-processor <../../api-guides/ulp>` is running, or when analog functions such as ADC/DAC/etc are in use.

-Application Example
+应用程序示例
 -------------------

 GPIO output and input interrupt example: :example:`peripherals/gpio`.

-API Reference
+API 参考手册
 -------------

-Header Files
+头文件
 ^^^^^^^^^^^^

   * :component_file:`driver/include/driver/gpio.h`
   * :component_file:`driver/include/driver/rtc_io.h`

-Macros
+宏
 ^^^^^^

 Normal GPIO